 When a device is connected to a Wi-Fi router, the two can create a network by sharing information.
 The significant advantage of Wi-Fi is that it keeps you connected to the outside world and people far away from you.

-How Do You Set up a Wi-Fi Network?
+How To Do Set up a Wi-Fi Network

 It would be best to keep in mind that, unlike Bluetooth, which is free, Wi-Fi comes with expenses.
 A monthly subscription fee ranges from $30-$50, depending on your service provider.

 How do you link your device to an already existing Wi-Fi network?
-If you are using a smartphone, you can easily enable a Wi-Fi network on it through some basic steps.
-First, go to Settings on your phone or laptop, select Wi-Fi and turn it ON.
-A list of available networks will be displayed for you to choose from, finally, select the specific network you wish to connect.
+If you are using a smartphone, you can easily enable a WiFi network on it through some basic steps;

 One essential item to note is that most Wi-Fi networks transmitted over a public network are not secure.
 Hackers have been notorious for creating public networks to take advantage of unsuspecting users by tapping into their devices and defrauding them.
 Therefore, any Wi-Fi transmitted on a public network must be avoided at all costs.